Hot, tingly, and packed with chunks of crispy tofu, peanuts, and celery, this is a meat-free version of the classic Sichuan dish.

 Combine stock, soy sauce, bean paste, vinegar, sugar, and remaining 2 teaspoons corn starch in a small bowl.
 Set aside.
 Combine scallion whites, garlic, and ginger in a second small bowl.
 Set aside.
 Coarsely grind half of peppercorns in a mortar and pestle or spice grinder.

 Set a fine mesh strainer over a heatproof bowl or saucepan.
-Return 1/4 cup oil to wok and heat over medium-high heat until shimmering.
+Return 1/4 cup of the reserved oil to wok and heat over medium-high heat until shimmering.
 Add remaining half of peppercorns and chilies and cook, stirring, for 5 seconds.
 Immediately drain through fine mesh strainer.
 Pick out chilies and set aside.
 Discard cooked peppercorns

 Return infused oil to the wok and heat over high heat until lightly smoking.
 Add leeks, celery, and long pepper and cook, stirring and tossing, until vegetables are lightly charred and tender-crisp, about 1 1/2 minutes.
 Clear a space in the center of the wok and add the scallion/ginger/garlic mixture.
 Cook, stirring, until fragrant, about 30 seconds.
 Add peanuts, dried chilies, and drained tofu.
 Stir sauce mixture and add to wok.
 Cook, tossing and folding ingredients together until tofu is fully coated.
 Add scallion greens and ground peppercorns and toss to combine.
 Serve immediately with white rice.